cblopez/nmapthon/README.md

 # Nmapthon
-A complete, high level Nmap module for Python.
+An extensible Nmap automation module for Python.
 &nbsp;

 ## Installation